INSIGHTS BLOG > Why Do Economists Think Free Trade Is So Wonderful, While Many Others Do Not?

 If Jim and Marla work on their own and divide their time evenly between production of beer and pizza, devoting one-half hour to each, then

-- Jim will produce one-half of a pizza and one beer, while
+- Jim will produce one pizza and four beers, while

 - Marla will produce three pizzas and one beer;

-- So total production is three and a half pizzas and two beers (Figure 1, Panel 2).
+- So total production is four pizzas and five beers (Figure 1, Panel 2).

 Now suppose that instead of each eating what he or she produces, Jim and Marla decide to specialize in doing what each does best and then jointly splitting the output.
 In this case, after an hour of dedicated work